Squamashii/Inspiration/README.md

   - I hope to be graduating from the Animation and Game Design program at UVU in the year 2030.
 That means I will be 30 years old! gaah!
   - I would like to have 5 to 10 properties under contract with the real estate traniing I have been going through.
   - My main goal along the lines of "what do I want to do with my life" is to be financially independent by the time I'm 30.
-      Meaning: I will have a sustainable passive income that can support my lifestyle year-round, and give me the flexibiility to work on my other personal projects and inventions.
+      Meaning: I will have a sustainable passive income that can support my lifestyle year-round, and give me the flexibility to work on my other personal projects and inventions.
 I have actually had this goal since I was about 15.
+I want to work in the animation and game industry but not have the stress that comes along with having an artistic job.
+If I'm not worried about paying the bills, then my creative mind can just soar.

 Random list of motivations:
 1. I am self-motivated to succeed.